LottoExposed’s Crash Course: International Lottery

 If I Live in Another Country, How Do I Collect My Winnings?

-When it comes to jackpots, each site has their own policy.
+When it comes to jackpots, each site has its policy.
 Most sites will require that you go to their office in person to collect the large sum of money.
 You will want to check with your home country’s policies on how they handle foreign lottery winnings.
 This can be done by contacting the lottery commission and/or tax offices.